-- Cyber Security: A risk to cyber security threats is through a technique known as social engineering, which is the art of manipulation, seeking to mislead Users typically into revealing or granting unauthorized access to sensitive corporate or personal information, bypassing physical and/or technical security controls.
-Sensitive information in this context includes valuable items such as trade secrets, business plans, financial reports, descriptions of production processes, passwords/PIN codes and encryption keys, customer and personnel records, bank account and credit card numbers etc. Social engineers use techniques such as pretexting (using an invented scenario - the pretext - to persuade someone to release information or do something that facilitates unauthorized access).
-Users should be aware of the following: - Be alert to possible social engineering attacks and respond appropriately.
-Users must not use social engineering techniques to gain unauthorized access to information assets. - Users must learn to recognize the warning signs that they may be dealing with a social engineer, fraudster, or scammer.
-Users are required to complete cyber security training. - Users recognizing that a social engineering-type attack may be in progress must: - Avoid disclosing any (further) information to the suspected social engineer; - Refer the suspected social engineer to the IT department; - Report the suspected attack as soon as possible to IT or the help desk (for attacks not involving physical security), your direct report, or plant manager (for physical security incidents). - In addition to the specific controls noted above, employees must: - Be careful about revealing sensitive information to anyone, particularly strangers; - Avoid revealing sensitive information on any Social Media, for example on social networking sites such as Facebook, Twitter and LinkedIn, on blogs and blog comments, in chatrooms and the like, or via email; - Avoid interfering with, disabling, or bypassing physical and logical access controls and other corporate security controls, such as antivirus and logical access controls; - Report unauthorized visitors or anyone behaving suspiciously in or near corporate facilities as soon as possible to your direct report or plant manager. - Wherever possible, employees should avoid putting another person in a potentially difficult position by insisting they release sensitive information.
+- Be careful about revealing sensitive information to anyone, • particularly strangers; - Avoid revealing sensitive information online, for example on social networking sites such as Facebook, Twitter and LinkedIn, on blogs and blog comments, in chatrooms and the like, or via email; - Avoid interfering with, disabling, or bypassing physical and logical • access controls and other corporate security controls, such as antivirus and logical access controls; - Report unauthorized visitors or anyone behaving suspiciously in or • near corporate facilities as soon as possible to your direct report or plant manager. - Wherever possible, employees should avoid putting another person in a potentially difficult position by insisting they release sensitive information.
 In particular, employees must never ask for anyone else's password, PIN code, or encryption key, whether verbally (e.g. over the phone or in person) or in writing (e.g. in an email). - The inappropriate use of social engineering techniques by employees to mislead others into revealing sensitive business or personal information is classed as misconduct and may result in disciplinary action, dismissal and/or prosecution. - Email Protocol: Be careful what you write in an email.
 Ask yourself if you would be comfortable if the email was published or if it was viewed by the public.
 Do not forward any email that is prohibited by this Policy, even if you did not generate the message.
 Failure to do so may result in disciplinary action if it results in inappropriate e-mail being sent over the Company's e-mail system.
-Do not read any emails that you know were sent to you inadvertently. - Identification on Social Media: Users should understand that if they identify themselves either in their Social Media communications or in online profiles as employed by or associated with the Company, their comments may be attributed to the Company whether they do or don't discuss Company-related matters.
-Wherever possible, Users should include a disclaimer in their profile or as part of online communication that the views they state are not those of the Company. - Monitoring and No Expectation of Privacy: Users should have no expectation of privacy with regard to any message, files, data, document, facsimile, or any other type of information or communications transmitted, received, stored, or recorded on Company Systems.
-Both the Company Systems and the communications on them are the property of the Company.
-The Company has the right to monitor, intercept, review, access, search, inspect, copy, and disclose, without further notice, any messages, communications, or files maintained on Company Systems at any time, including but not limited to email (both outgoing and incoming), telephone conversations and voice mail recordings, instant messages, and internet and Social Media postings and activities for a business reason, to comply with legal obligations, and to ensure compliance with this Policy.
+Do not read any emails that you know were sent to you inadvertently.
+All Company emails should have a disclaimer that the message is in intended only for the recipient. - Identification on Social Media: Users should understand that if they identify themselves either in their Social Media communications or in online profiles as employed by or associated with the Company, their comments may be attributed to the Company whether they do or don't discuss Company-related matters.
+Wherever possible, Users should include a disclaimer in their profile or as part of online communication that the views they state are not those of the Company. - Monitoring: Users should have no expectation of privacy with regard to any message, files, data, document, facsimile, or any other type of information or communications transmitted, received, stored, or recorded on Company Systems.
+Because both the systems and the communications on them are owned or licensed by the Company, the Company has the right to access, search, inspect, copy, and disclose any messages, communications, or files maintained on Company Systems at any time for a business reason, to comply with legal obligations, and to ensure compliance with this Policy.
 The Company may also track Internet usage by User, including sites visited and frequency of use, as necessary to determine compliance with this Policy.
-If a User uses Company equipment to access private e-mail or Social Media, the User agrees to allow Company to monitor it.
+If a User uses Company equipment to access private e-mail or social media, the User agrees to allow Company to monitor it.